 - 3 tablespoons olive oil

-Roasted Vegetables: Preheat the oven to 450 degrees F. Peel the beets and cut them into 1 inch chunks.
-Trim the brussels sprouts.
+Preheat the oven to 450 degrees F. Peel the beets and cut them into 1-inch chunks.
+Trim the Brussels sprouts.
 Cut the stems off the fennel bulbs.
 Then cut the bulbs in half, remove the cores, and cut the fennel into wedges.
 Finally cut the top off a whole head of garlic to expose the garlic cloves.

 Place the potatoes, beets, and garlic head on a large rimmed baking sheet.
 Toss with oil, then salt and pepper generously.
 Spread the vegetables out in a single layer.
 Roast for 15 minutes.